lucaong/ablab/README.md

     group :version_a, description: 'big green button'
     group :version_b, description: 'smaller button at the top of the page'

-    # It is possible to setup callbacks for other services:
+    # It is possible to setup callbacks for when a view or success is tracked,
+    # for example to send data to other services:
-    on_track do |event, experiment_name, group_name, ablab_session_id|
+    on_track do |event, experiment_name, group_name, ablab_id, request|
-      # ...send data to external service. `event` can be :view or :success
+      # ...send data to external service.
+      # `event` can be :view or :success
+      # `ablab_id` is a alphanumeric string identifying the user session
+      # `request` is the Rails request object, useful if you need access to
+      # cookies, etc.
     end
   end